dilawar/SinghAndBhalla_CaMKII_SubunitExchange_2018/README.md

 do not include data when it is very large.
 For small data-set, however, I have included the data along with the scripts.

-# Main repository
+# Development repository

-This repository is a slimmed version of https://bitbucket.org/dilawar/camkii-pp1-system where model development took place.
-This repository contains history of work and unorganized.
+This repository is skimmed version of https://bitbucket.org/dilawar/camkii-pp1-system where model development took place.
+This repository contains history of work and very unorganized.
+It not a recommended source of this model.